 February 13, 2020

 Joint ventures can encompass almost any type of business transaction or relationship.
 The parties to a joint venture typically have a common goal, such as the sale of a product, but find it more beneficial to achieve this goal together.
-For example, a small business in Virginia wishing to launch a product in Europe may form a joint venture with a business that already has storefronts in London.
-This saves the small business from having to register in Europe and expend resources to enter the market while the local business benefits from a portion of product sales.
+For example, a small business in Virginia wishing to launch a product in Europe may form a joint venture with a company that already has storefronts in London.
+This saves the small business from registering in Europe and expend resources to enter the market while the local business benefits from product sales.
 Joint ventures are often used in place of mergers.
 If one party is not open to being purchased by another but sees the potential benefits of the relationship, they can agree instead to a joint venture.
-Joint ventures are extremely flexible and can take many different forms; provided the parties retain their autonomy and execute a joint venture agreement, the scope of joint ventures are nearly limitless.
+Joint ventures are extraordinarily flexible and can take many different forms; provided the parties retain their autonomy and execute a joint venture agreement, the scope of joint ventures are nearly limitless.

 The following are some of the most common types of joint ventures utilized by businesses in the United States:

 Joint ventures may involve multiple parties, multiple goals, and be of unlimited duration.
 Some parties prefer to enter into a general joint venture and define the scope of the venture over time, while others prefer to enter into limited ventures.
-Long-term joint ventures are typically considered general or limited partnerships as opposed to the temporary strategic alliance contemplated by a joint venture agreement.
+Long-term joint ventures are typically considered general or limited partnerships instead of the temporary strategic alliance contemplated by a joint venture agreement.